 The fair value of property, plant and equipment has been estimated based upon an independently prepared reserves evaluation.
 The fair value of decommissioning obligations at the time of the acquisition was estimated using a discount rate of 13%.

-Oil and natural gas sales of \$2.7 million and net operating loss of \$0.2 million are included in the statement of operations since the closing date of February 22, 2019.
-If the acquisition had occurred on January 1, 2019, incremental oil and natural gas sales for the twelve months ended December 31, 2019 would have been \$0.5 million (unaudited) and the incremental net operating income for the twelve months ended December 31, 2019 would have been \$0.1 million (unaudited).
+Oil and natural gas sales of \$2.7 million and net operating loss of \$0.2 million are included in the statement of operations since the closing date for the 2019 year.
+If the acquisition had occurred on